opulo-inc/docs/content/en/docs/mechanical-assembly/mount-y-to-frame/index.md

   {{< container-image path="images/Mounting-Y-To-Frame-Step-7.png" alt="Loosen the screws holding on the back rail" >}}
   {{< container-image path="images/Mounting-Y-To-Frame-Step-7-2.png" alt="Re-tighten the screws holding on the back rail after checking that the spacing is correct for the rollers" >}}

 8. Use four Slot Nuts and four M5x8mm screws to loosely secure the Staging Plate to the frame.
+If you have the fiberglass PCB staging plate, the coordinate A1 is in the front left of the machine.
   {{< container-image path="images/Mounting-Y-To-Frame-Step-8.png" alt="Loosely attach the Staging Plate" >}}

-9. If you have the newer fiberglass PCB staging plate, punch out the center piece to leave a space for the bottom camera.
+9. If you purchased additional staging plates, loosely secure them next to your first staging plate with four Slot Nuts and four M5x8mm screws.
-  {{< container-image path="images/Mounting-Y-To-Frame-Step-8.png" alt="Loosely attach the Staging Plate" >}} <!-- TODO: change this photo -->
+  {{< container-image path="images/IMG_9499.jpg" alt="Loosely attach the additional Staging Plate(s)" >}}

 10. Adjust the Staging Plate so that it is exactly 95mm away from the {{< tooltip "Front Left Leg" "FDM-0001" >}} and {{< tooltip "Front Right Leg" "FDM-0002" >}}, then tighten it into place.
 This will be important for using the OpenPnP configuration provided for the machine.
 See below for how to measure the distance properly.
   {{< container-image path="images/IMG_0823.JPG" alt="Measuring the distance between the Staging Plate and the front legs" >}}